rphilipzhang/AI-PhD-S25/README.md

 - 🧠 Gain fundamental understanding of ML/AI concepts and methods relevant to business research.
 - 💡 Explore applications of ML/AI in business research over the past decade.
-- 🚀 Discover and nuture the taste of cutting-edge AI/ML technologies and their potential in your research domain
+- 🚀 Discover and nuture the taste of cutting-edge AI/ML technologies and their potential in your research domain.

 [Download Syllabus](https://github.com/rphilipzhang/AI-PhD-S25/blob/main/AI-PhD-Syllabus-S2025.pdf)